VerifyTests/DiffEngine/docs/mdsource/tray.source.md

 "Pending Moves" will accept the changes to file3 and file4.

 Clicking "file3" or "file4" will accept the changes to  "file3" or "file4" respectively.
-The drop down will expose extra actions relative to that change.
+The drop down will expose extra actions for that change.

 ### Deletes